Authentication

 - automatic archiving: when the status of the last mission of the route changes to "Completed", we automatically archive the route,

-- night mode: you can save your device's battery and view more easily when lighting is low,
+- night mode: you can save your device's battery and see more easily in low light,

-- geolocation: this is used to allow the planner to track the completion of the route from the public portal, and for the driver to report their position.
+- geolocation: this is used to allow the planner to track the progress of the route from the public portal, and for the driver to report their position.

 - next mission: when a mission is completed, we automatically switch the driver to the next mission.

-- navigation app: this is a setting to choose the default GPS.
+- navigation app: this setting lets you choose the default GPS.

-- text size: the user can adjust the zoom, font size, of Mapo Driver to suit their vision and allow for better reading.
+- text size: the user can adjust the zoom and font size in Mapo Driver to suit their eyesight and make reading easier.

-By scrolling down the page, you will find the "About" section where you can access:
+By scrolling down the page, you'll find the "About" section where you can access:

 - our privacy policy,